Chevy Avalanche 8.1L big block: adding 110 horsepower and 115 lb-ft at the tires

 The dominant source for upgraded 8100 parts for land and sea use, Raylar Engineering offers everything needed to transform the 8100 into a stormer.
 The Raylar 4.75-inch stroker kit bumps displacement to 547 cubes using all forged rotating parts.
 Stock 8100 cranks and pistons are cast with powdered metal rods.
 Raylar's kit uses all forged parts and hard-anodized piston skirts with anti-friction coatings.
 The rotator can handle 800 hp and even turbocharging.
-Note the crank position tone ring at the tail of the crank (left).

 The Avalanche block's seasoned bores are enlarged 0.030-inch to 4.280 to eliminate existing wear.
 The bottoms of the cylinder barrels require modest notching to clear increased swing arc of rods.
 Swapping 8100s into classic Chevys with manual transmissions requires a hydraulic clutch actuator.
 The 8100 block lacks the threaded receptacle for clutch pivot ball.